California Real Estate Lawyer Referrals

-1. The notice you received gives you 3 weeks (15 court days) to mail or otherwise send in the signed Declaration for sums due prior to September 1st.
+1. The notice you received gives you 3 weeks (15 court days) to mail or otherwise send in the signed Declaration for sums due before September 1st.
 You don't have to pay anything as a condition, nor do you have to provide any evidence of your failure to pay this amount back.
-If you do sign, the number will not be evicted for non-payment, but instead, the landlord will still file a civil claims lawsuit against you for it.
+If you sign, the number will not be evicted for non-payment; instead, the landlord will still file a civil claims lawsuit against you for it.
 If you do not sign and submit the Declaration by the deadline of 21 days, the landlord Will begin to evict you.

 3. If those claims in that declaration are valid, you can also use the declaration in the Trump package, a totally different strategy, to delay any non-payment avoidance until 2021.

 These notices and declarations are intended to shield you from eviction, but only briefly and only during the duration of COVID [3/1/20-1/31/21] for non-payment of rent.

 Civil Code 1511 states that you are "excused" from paying the rent, which means at the very least that if you are still at a reduced salary, you are excused from paying now, and at most excused from ever paying it, either legally or in practical terms.
 The primary defense for COVID-related cases is Section 1511.

 By signing the document, these new laws state you are only not being evicted for non-payment.
 Instead, the landlord will win a large judgment against you in small claims court.
 AB 3088 extended the small claims court to include the rent claims of all landlords, no matter the number.
 That makes it simple and cost-effective for the landlord to win the judgment against you.

 That will destroy your credit, allow the landlord to take your car, bank account, household furniture, and other personal property, and garnishee your wages 25 percent.
 A few months after signing the declaration, you will find yourself "in the fire," thinking you're "out of the pot."